PRODUCTS

 +

-The Acoustic Imager U1 is a handheld industrial acoustic imager that supports ultrasonic frequency bands.
+The U1 Industrial Acoustic Imager is a handheld industrial acoustic imager that supports ultrasonic frequencies.
 The instrument uses microphone array beamforming technology to acquire sound source distribution data, and is equipped with a high-definition camera to collect video images in real time.
 By integrating the sound source distribution data with the video images, the changing sound source is dynamically displayed on the screen.
-The Acoustic Imager U1 can help you quickly detect possible leaks in air, gas, and vacuum in noisy industrial environments; and it can store the detected images and videos for playback or report generation through image or video capture functions.
+The U1 Industrial Acoustic Imager can help you quickly detect possible leaks in air, gas, and vacuum in noisy industrial environments; and it can store the detected images and videos for playback or report generation through image or video capture functions.

 Key words: